 36°04'54"N · 14°14'11"E | NW Coast, Gozo

 The dive begins from the boat with a descent along the wall, which starts at approximately 5m and falls vertically to beyond 40m.
 The wall is textured with caves, overhangs, and alcoves cut into the limestone face.
 The upper section at 10–18m is densely colonised with encrusting sponges, sea anemones, and tunicates.
 At 20–30m, large barrel sponges appear, and the first gorgonian sea fans of significance.
-At 30m and below, the wall becomes more austere: darker, with barrel sponges reaching 1m in diameter and encrusting sponge colonies in the deeper sections.
+At 30m and below, the wall becomes more austere: darker, with barrel sponges reaching 1m in diameter and black coral colonies in the deeper sections.
 The water clarity at Reqqa Point is consistently Malta's best: 30–50m visibility is not unusual on good days.
 The open sea off the point is a hunting ground for amberjack and barracuda, and large tuna are seen in summer.
 Divers should plan carefully for depth and gas on this site, with the 40m hard limit strictly observed.

 | Season | Water Temp | Visibility | Conditions |